strawberryfg/c2f-3dhm-human-caffe/README.md

 ## Training

 Training is a bit tricky.
-For a comprehensive interpretation, see pdf.
+For code structure about prototxt, see [prototxt.pdf](https://github.com/strawberryfg/c2f-3dhm-human-caffe/blob/master/prototxt.pdf).
 Here's the thing:

 - I started with **d2 =  2** to warm up.
 Simply run
   ```